Sustainable Shaftesbury

 25 February 2026

-eNERGY: Climate change guru says opposition is looking like King Canute
+ENERGY: Climate change guru says opposition is looking like King Canute

 Former chief executive of the independent Climate Change Committee, Chris Stark, is now in charge of the government’s ‘mission for clean power by 2030.’
 In a special interview with Carbon Brief he explains why he thinks the economics of clean energy ‘just get better and better’, leaving opponents of the transition looking like ‘King Canute.’